MakeSchool-Tutorials/Marble-Maze-Unity/P05-timer-time/content.md

 ![Time logs](../assets/image_57.png)

->[action] Now display that time as Text on the Canvas.
+> [action] Now display that time as Text on the Canvas.
 As a hint, you can get a reference to any component Foo by writing "public Foo foo" and dragging an object with that component into the field in the Editor.
-In order to use the Text component in a script, you’ll also need to add “using UnityEngine.UI” to the top of that file.
+In order to use the Text component in a script, you’ll also need to add `using UnityEngine.UI` to the top of that file.

 ![Wibbly Wobbly Timey Wimey](../assets/image35.gif)

 To be thorough, be sure to watch the timer change from 00:59:999 to 01:00:00.
 This takes a minute, but it’s better to wait a minute now and get it right than to have your timer break after a minute of play!

->[solution]
+> [solution]
 >
 We modified our ScenePlay component to look like this:
 >